 Protecting against malvertising

-Here’s some things you can do to protect yourself from malvertising:
+Here are some ways you can protect yourself from malvertising:

-- Update all software including, operating system, browsers, Adobe Flash and Java
+- Update all software including, operating system, browsers, and Java

-- Anti-virus/anti-malware software can protect against some malicious code executed by malvertising
+- Turn on Anti-virus software to protect against some malicious code executed by malvertising

 - Resist clicking on ads, even if they appear to be from reputable companies